OpenBB-finance/OpenBB/website/content/bot/reference/discord/screeners/all.md

 # all

-This command allows the user to view all available screeners.
-It will show all the available screeners and their associated information such as the screener name, description, and the criteria used to filter the data.
+This command allows the user to view all available screeners during market hours.
 The results can then be used to further analyze the data and make better-informed decisions.

 ### Usage